 User Review( votes)

 The MIT Physics Department is one of the best places in the world for research and education in physics.
-We have been ranked the number one physics department since 2002 by US News & World Report.
 In recent years we have produced the largest numbers of undergraduate and doctoral degrees in physics of any university in the US.
 Our successes are widely admired and emulated.

 - Course Level: Fellowships are available to pursue a postdoctoral research program.